ugmurthy/ugmurthy/README.md

 - 👋 Hi, I’m @ugmurthy from Bangalore
-- 👀 I’m interested in building webapps related to distance running
-- 🌱 I dabble FastAPI, node.js, C, React JS and like tailwind CSS
+- 🌱 I dabble in node.js, C, React, Svelte and like tailwind CSS for styling
-- 🌱 Have keen interest in learning LLMs and their applications
+- 🌱 Have keen interest in AI and Agentic systems
-- 🌱 More recently have tried - Cursor, Bolt.new, WindSurf but looks like I am setting on kilo code!
+- 🌱 More recently have tried - Cursor, Bolt.new, WindSurf, kiloCode and now using ampCode for most of my work!
 -
 - 📫 How to reach me ...ugmurthy@gmail.com
 -    twitter @murthyug